syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/accessibility.md

 # Accessibility in ##Platform_Name## Maps Component

+Maps has built-in accessibility features like screen reading, keyboard navigation, and WAI-ARIA attributes.

 ## WAI-ARIA attributes

 To meet accessibility standards, the Maps component follows to the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns.
 In the Maps component, the following ARIA attributes are used: